nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* Busy wedding planners with many client and vendor contacts
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* Works alone
+* Likes flexibility in scheduling

+**Value proposition**: Provide a way to easily select suitable vendors and freelancers for a wedding event given specific parameters such as budget, time, commission, client needs (culture, style), location.

 ### User stories